Can Optimization Trajectories Explain Multi-Task Transfer?: Can Factors of the Optimization Trajectory Explain Transfer?

 In \autoref{fig:smto-factors} we plot these comparisons for the FashionMTL, CIFAR-100, and Cityscapes settings.\footnote{As in \citet{xin2022mto} and \citet{kurin2022mt}, we find that most tasks do not experience a significant shift to generalization from SMTOs over the UMTG.
 In CIFAR-100, we show only tasks that experience a significant change.
 For Cityscapes, we show both tasks.
 Finally, for FashionMNIST, we show the 3 tasks that have the largest impact.} We find that no factor has points which exist solely within the shaded quadrants, i.e. it is not clear what aspects of optimization are actually effected by SMTOs to impact multi-task performance.
 Of particular note is the minimum training loss, which is of primary concern to many multi-task optimizers; not only do SMTOs often lead to {\it higher} minimum training loss than the UMTG, but tasks whose minimum training loss is improved by SMTOs do not necessarily generalize better.
-For example, PCGrad in CIFAR-100 results in worse minimum training loss, for the 4 tasks it impacts, and {\it better} sharpness and FIM Trace than the UMTG {\it regardless of whether task performance is improved or harmed by PCGrad optimization}. \citet{kurin2022mt} empirically and theoretically demonstrate that many SMTOs induce an early-stopping behavior and suggest that this may explain why SMTOs sometimes outperform the UMTG; however, here we show that the early-stopping behavior of SMTOs actually has little correlation to individual task improvement.
+For example, PCGrad in CIFAR-100 results in worse minimum training loss, for the 4 tasks it impacts, and {\it better} sharpness and FIM Trace than the UMTG {\it regardless of whether task performance is improved or harmed by PCGrad optimization}. \citet{kurin2022mt} empirically and theoretically demonstrate that many SMTOs induce an early-stopping behavior and suggest that this may explain why SMTOs sometimes outperform the UMTG; here, we do corroborate the notion that SMTOs can result in an early-stopping for several tasks.
+However, we also show that the early-stopping behavior of SMTOs has little correlation to task improvement, i.e. it does not explain the benefits of SMTOs.

-\paragraph{Takeaway:} When SMTOs {\it do} have an impact on generalization (either positive or negative), we show that impact is not explained by a corresponding improvement (or harm) to a task's optimization.
-In other words, it is not clear what optimization challenges SMTOs are overcoming to affect transfer.